avatar

 About Me

-I’m a postdoc in the Mechanical Engineering Department at UC Berkeley, supervised by Prof. Alexis Kaminski.
-I am interested in understanding and modeling fundamental aspects of multiscale environmental flows whose dynamics are affected by buoyancy.
-My work is focused on flows in the ocean interior, guided by a combination of theory, observations and numerical simulations.
-In particular, I spend a lot of time thinking about the dynamics of stratified flows, including internal waves, instabilities and turbulence.
-All of these features exist at the smallest scales of ocean motion and play a crucial role in the mixing of heat, salt, nutrients and carbon.
+I’m a postdoc in the Mechanical Engineering Department at UC Berkeley, working with Prof. Alexis Kaminski.
+I am interested in understanding and modelling multiscale fluid flows in the environment.
+My work is guided by a combination of theory, observations and numerical simulations.
+I spend a lot of time thinking about the dynamics of stratified flows, including internal waves, shear flows, instabilities and turbulence.
+In the ocean, these features play a critical role in the transport and mixing of heat, salt, nutrients and carbon.

-You can find a list of some of my research interests and a couple of selected recent publications below.
+Previously, I was a PhD student in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge.
+You can find a list of some of my research interests and some selected publications below.
 Or check out what I’m up to at the moment here.

 Research Interests